Azure/azure-powershell/src/Storage/Storage.Management/help/Move-AzDataLakeGen2Item.md

 # Move-AzDataLakeGen2Item

 ## SYNOPSIS
-Move a file or folder to another a file or folder in same Storage account.
+Move a file or directory to another a file or directory in same Storage account.

 ## SYNTAX